Chickpea Wraps – Let’s rock (and roll)

 - 1 avocado

-- 3-4 tsp spicy sauce like sriracha, harissa or sambal oelek (use less if you don’t like it spicy, or even none at all)
+- 3-4 tsp sriracha (or harissa or sambal oelek (use less if you don’t like it spicy, or even none at all)

 - Salt and pepper to taste